Answering a Wake-up Call

 10 Steps to Better Blood Sugar Levels

-People with diabetes can take 10 simple steps to keep their blood sugar levels in proper balance, says good Sam dietitian Kathie Stevens.
-Committing to them for a defined time – say, six weeks – can ingrain them into your routine of personal habits that keep you healthy.
+People with diabetes can take 10 simple steps to keep their blood sugar levels in proper balance, says Good Sam dietitian Kathie Stevens.
+Committing to new healthy habits for a defined time—say, six weeks—can ingrain them into your routine of personal habits that keep you healthy.

 - Eat three meals per day, spaced four to five hours apart.

 - Eat a consistent amount of carbohydrates at each meal from day to day.

 - Include protein at each meal and bedtime snack to feel full longer and help stabilize blood sugar.